 Once primed, keep the membranes of the filter hydrated by storing at least 1 inch/2.5 cm of water in the LifeSaver product at all times.
 Keep the product sealed with the pump and tap in place.
 Do not allow the membranes to dry out.

-Grey water is waste from baths, sinks, washing machines and other kitchen appliances and contains soap and detergents that are in solution within water, LifeSaver technology cannot filter out soaps and detergents because it cannot remove particles in solution.
+Grey water is waste from baths, sinks, washing machines and other kitchen appliances and contains soap and detergents that are in solution within water, LifeSaver products cannot filter out soaps and detergents because it cannot remove particles in solution.

 LifeSaver products will not turn coffee or wine into water.